-Is walking the miracle cure to our public health crisis?
+Is walking the miracle cure for our public health crisis?

 Come and join experts from Greater Manchester and beyond as we discuss the link between making our streets fitter for walking and improved public health.

 The day will also feature a stellar line-up of city leaders, transport planners, academics and public health experts.